DaintyJet/Making-Dos-DDoS-Metasploit-Module-Vulnserver/README.md

 Now that we know the available types that we can create, store or update in the module we can start defining them. **reword**

 #### register_options([...])
 Creating new and setting defaults of predefined Datastore objects is primarily done in the *register_options* function.

 The function when it is empty will look like the following.
-Notice that the arguments will be a array, which will be a comma separated list of Datastore objects to set or create.
+Notice that the argument will be an array, which will be a comma separated list of Datastore objects to set or create.
 ```ruby
 register_options(
   [